luehrsenheinrich/krautgaming-theme/CONTRIBUTING.md

 ## Releasing Updates

 The release workflow is more or less automated.
-A npm workflow takes the code, runs the tests and builds it into a release-ready zip.
-This zip is then attached to a GitHub release, from where it is then pushed to our own update server.
+Upon creating a release in GitHub, a release ready theme package is automatically built and then pushed to our update server.

-While theoretically everyone with write access to the repository has the ability to push a release, the release should only be done by one person, either the *build master* or the *project manager*.
+While theoretically everyone with write access to the repository has the ability to push a release, the release should only be done by one person, either the build master or the project manager.

-*Important*: The GitHub release is added as a draft and has to be published manually.

 To create a release just run `npm run release`.
 The perquisites for this are write access to the repository and a GitHub token in the `.env` file.